 MHHS SI Test Team acknowledge that Programme participants will be using different methodologies and frameworks but how Programme participants deliver their testing should be aligned with the MHHS Programme's PIT Guidance.
-Each Programme participant undertaking PIT will be expected to provide the following test deliverables to the MHHS SI Test Team and/or Code Bodies:
+Each Programme participant undertaking PIT will be expected to provide the following test deliverables to the MHHS SI Test Team and/or Code Bodies:/DIP Manager.

 - PIT Approach and Plan;

-- Requirements to Test Traceability Matrix (RTTM) for PIT - to assist Programme Participants in this area, the SI has created [REF-24] for guidance on evidencing NFRs and viable phases these should be tested in;
+- Requirements to Test Traceability Matrix (RTTM) for PIT 2- to assist Programme Participants in this area, the SI has created [REF-24] for guidance on evidencing NFRs and viable phases these should be tested in;

-- Please note: for non-SIT participant there is a separate PIT RTTM template they are expected to be used
+- o Please note: for non-SIT participant participants there is a separate PIT RTTM template for each role they are expected to be used [REF-30, REF-31, REF-32, REF-33, REF-34, REF-35 and REF-36].

 - · PIT Test Scenarios; and

 - PIT Test Completion Report.